 Kevin attended the University of Great Falls on an academic and athletic basketball scholarship.
 He finished his studies at Metropolitan State College of Denver and earned a B.A. in Human Performance.

-Kevin has 8+ years in the nonprofit sector where he focused on program and business management.
+Kevin has 8+ years in the nonprofit sector, where he's focused on program and business management.
 He also has an additional 3 years of operations management.

 In Kevin’s spare time, he enjoys a nice round of golf and spending time with his family.

-Staci has been with Rocky Lions Eye Bank since 2014.
+Staci has been with the Rocky Mountain Lions Eye Bank since 2014.